 According to The Biology of the Honey Bee (1991) by Mark L Winston, once the pollen forager returns to the hive, she removes the pellets with her middle legs and drops them into in a pollen cell.
 This is very different from the movement of nectar in the hive, which is passed from bee to bee before it is stored.

-Lost on the bottom board
+Pollen lost to the bottom board

 But if the pollen pellet should become dislodged from a bee’s leg while she is in the hive, it drops to the bottom where the other bees ignore it.
 If they need more pollen, they go out and get a fresh supply.
 According to Dr. Norman Gary in The Hive and the Honey Bee (2015), “to collect a full load of pollen a bee may spend as little as 6–10 minutes.”
 Who knows?
 Perhaps collecting more pollen takes less time than trying to retrieve the dropped load.